HTML: HyperText Markup Language

 - HTML content categories

-- HTML is comprised of several kinds of content, each of which is allowed to be used in certain contexts and is disallowed in others.
-Similarly, each has a set of other content categories they can contain and elements that can or can't be used in them.
+HTML is comprised of several kinds of content, each of which is allowed to be used in certain contexts and is disallowed in others.
+Similarly, each context has a set of other content categories it can contain and elements that can or can't be used in them.
 This is a guide to these categories.

 - Quirks mode and standards mode

 Historical information on quirks mode and standards mode.

 - Applying color to HTML elements using CSS

 This article covers most of the ways you use CSS to add color to HTML content, listing what parts of HTML documents can be colored and what CSS properties to use when doing so.
 Includes examples, links to palette-building tools, and more.